ShreyasKolpe/epigraphia-data-cleaning/README.md

     * The character sequence śrī is very common and can be inserted into a few variants that happen during OCR copying.
     * Largely, the anusvāra is used properly by the ancient and medieval scribes.
 So when n is followed by a consonant, the appropriate cluster can be inserted properly.
     * OCR copies ti for ū quite often.
 A possible rule would be to search for ti between two consonants. (to implement)
     * Similarly, fi for ñ.
-A rule might be to look for fi between a preceding vowel and a few consonants (k, j). (to implement)
+A rule might be to look for fi between a preceding vowel and a few consonants (c, j).
+    * An m at the end of a word or compound-word-sequence, is possibly an ṁ. (to implement)

 2. A large enough corpus of uncorrected and corrected texts could allow ML/DL to take a go at it.